 Acctivate was developed with QuickBooks users in mind, ensuring a seamless integration and allowing QuickBooks users to maintain finances within QuickBooks while managing inventory, order fulfillment, and more in Acctivate.
 The integration between Acctivate and QuickBooks saves time, minimizes errors, provides the most accurate data and valuable insight.
 There is no double entry between Acctivate and QuickBooks, and with Acctivate running operations, less standard users need access to sensitive financial data.

 The Acctivate-QuickBooks integration enhances EDI beyond the basics, providing many helpful tools and eliminating unnecessary extra steps.
 Some add-ons that work well with Acctivate and QuickBooks to further improve EDI operations are SmartVault and Avalara.

 EDI providers, the VANs, facilitate EDI trading between a customer and your business by translating language between systems to be compatible.
 EDI providers monitor all trading partners’ updates and changes and closely follow trading partner rules, regulations, communication protocols and standards.
 EDI providers easily integrate EDI transactions into QuickBooks and prevent costly charge-backs through validation of transactions.

 Without an EDI provider, QuickBooks users are not EDI compliant, which is typical demand from a trading partner.
 For businesses with QuickBooks seeking EDI compliance, they find a great partner in Acctivate.
-Acctivate natively integrates with QuickBooks Desktop and is partnered with EDI providers such as TrueCommerce™, SPS Commerce™, and B2BGateway.
+Acctivate natively integrates with QuickBooks and is partnered with EDI providers such as TrueCommerce™, SPS Commerce™, and B2BGateway.